chen7david/entix-api/docs/validation-middleware.md

    type User = z.infer<typeof userSchema>;
    ```

-3. **Apply validation early** - Apply validation middleware as early as possible in your request handling chain using `@UseBefore`.
+3. **Validate early** - Apply validation middleware as early as possible in your request handling chain.

 4. **Be specific** - Create specific schemas for each endpoint rather than using overly permissive schemas.